Bachelor of Arts in International Studies & Bachelor of Business in Human Resource Management and Employment Relations conjoint programmes

-Deciding to study at AUT was easy, says Tracy Han who is currently completing Bachelor of Arts and Bachelor of Business conjoint programmes.
+Deciding to study at AUT was easy, says Tracy Han who completed Bachelor of Arts and Bachelor of Business conjoint programmes.

 “AUT is the university for the changing world, not only because it offers relevant, industry relevant knowledge, it also gives students exposure to international experiences and encourages them to develop their C skills – collaboration, co-operation, community, curiosity, communication and creativity.
 This helps create ‘great graduates’ who are ready to take on new challenges within the future of work.